 Pediatric Intermediate Care

 Balancing the dual and often competing design goals of providing a higher level of pediatric care that signal confidence and yet appearing playful and non-threatening is an art.
-Surprisingly, pediatric hospitals require more space than their traditional counterparts to accommodate variously sized beds, child life services – including classrooms, teen lounges and kitchens for family and educational use – and rooms large enough for supportive families to gather.Healthcare Design Research Well-Being
+Pediatric hospitals require more space than their traditional counterparts to accommodate variously sized beds, child life services for in- and out-patients, and rooms large enough for supportive families to gather.Healthcare Design Research Interiors Modernization Well-Being

 Reclad to Rebrand